forgery810/fl-studio-alesis-vixx/README.md

 - In FL studio under Options/MIDI settings, select the VI61 (or 25/49)(*) under Input.
 Select "Controller Type" and in the right hand corner you should see the Alesis VIxx option

+- This is a video that goes though the setup which may be helpful. https://www.youtube.com/watch?v=eP1-_sq_Y

 ## Notes:

 - (*) This has only been tested on a VI61 in Windows but the switches should correlate with the other models.
 Please let me know if you have any issues.